sunilkumar27/affworld-back-end/README.md

 ## Support

-For support, email sunilkumar27@gmail.com or create an issue in this repository.
+For support create an issue in this repository.